FC 26 ROLES

 - Attack Focus

-When given an Attack focus, the Inside Forward will focus on cutting inside and making attacking runs.
+Attack makes the Inside Forward cut inside and make aggressive, central attacking runs.

 ● Attacking ● Support Centrally ● Cut Inside ● Defence Support - Balanced Focus